ahmed-lotfi/alx-system-engineering-devops/0x03-shell_variables_expansions/README.md

 Task 9.
 Divide and rule
 Script that prints the result of POWER divided by DIVIDE, followed by a new line.
 POWER and DIVIDE are environment variables
+Task 10.
+Love is anterior to life, posterior to death, initial of creation, and the exponent of breath script that displays the result of BREATH to the power LOVE

+BREATH and LOVE are environment variables
+The script should display the result, followed by a new line